Are you wondering what the best wood paint is for pine furniture? Today, I am sharing a gorgeous reveal that will answer your questions!

 And don’t worry about the blotchy appearance of the paint, that is a common thing with milk paint!
 We will get that taken care of in the next step!

-After painting the two coats of Miss Mustard Seed Milk Paint in Mustard Seed Yellow, I decided to use wax as the sealer and top coat.
+After painting the two coats of Miss Mustard Seed Milk Paint in Mustard Seed Yellow, I decided to use wax as the sealer and topcoat.
 I have used a couple of different waxes in the past.
 (You can read about my favorite topcoats in this post.)

 Anyway, I chose to use a product that is new to me, Miss Mustard Seed Furniture Wax in Clear.
 And I can tell you, I am sold on this product!
-It was so easy to apply and to buff.
+It was so easy to apply and buff.

 I put together this little video to show you how to wax a piece of furniture.
 Enjoy!

 And look at the results!
-The wax finish helps to keep the antique, old world feel to this piece.
+The wax finish helps to keep the antique, old-world feel to this piece.
 It even gives the wood an old, time-worn feel.

 Just enough chippy goodness!
-I love how Miss Mustard Seed Milk Paint gives a time-worn feel to furniture like this vintage pine cupboard!
+I love how Miss Mustard Seed Milk Paint gives a time-worn feel to wood furniture like this vintage pine cupboard!

-The older pieces often have locks on them and usually some of the parts are missing.
+The older pieces often have locks on them and usually, some of the parts are missing.
 I like to keep them on the piece even though they no longer work.
 The key is missing but this lock still helps to tell the story of the piece.

-Here is another detail I love about the vintage pine cupboard.
+Here is another detail I love about this vintage pine cupboard.
 This vintage hook clicks into another piece under the interior shelf.
 The two work together to hold the left door closed.